Skip to main content

 Open

-The Army concurred with this recommendation and stated in a November 2023 update that implementing actions were underway, with an estimated completion date of December 31, 2023.
-However, the Army has not yet provided documentation of such actions.
+The Army concurred with this recommendation and stated in a May 2024 update that implementing actions were underway, with an estimated completion date of June 2024.
+As of December 2024, the Army has not provided an update on the status of its efforts.
 We will update the status of this recommendation once we confirm what actions the Army has taken.

 Department of the Army The Secretary of the Army should ensure that the Commanding General, U.S. Army Medical Center of Excellence, incorporates findings on skills degradation from DOD's project on highly perishable and mission-essential medical skills into its processes to identify appropriate training frequencies of wartime medical skills.
 (Recommendation 9)